GoPlausible/.github/profile/README.md

             "returns": {
                 "type": "string"
             },
-            "desc": "Claims an AlgoPOAP for an attendee and returns NFT sending inner-transaction hash" },
+            "desc": "Claims an AlgoPOAP for a claimer and returns NFT sending inner-transaction hash" },
         {
             "name": "release",